+- Long Term

+- Prevention

+- Integration

+- Collaboration

+- Involvement

+Managauthehire Contribution of Well-being Objectives to Well-being Goals

+Monmouthshire Council priority goal (Well-being Objectives) Prosperous Wales Resilient Wales Healthier Wales More equal Wales Wales of cohesive communities vibrant culture and thriving Welsh Language Globally responsible Wales

+The best possible start in life ~ ·

+Lifelong well-being ~ ~ ×

+Maximise the Potential of the natural and built environment ~ V ~

+Thriving and well- connected county · ~ √

+Future-focused Council 4 V
-12 The key elements of the Council's governance arrangements are set out in its Corporate Plan 2017-2022, "A Monmouthshire that works for everyone" which was approved by Council in February 2018.
-A mid term refresh was presented to Cabinet (February 2020) to provide an overview of progress being made in 2018/19 to deliver the commitments set out in the Corporate Plan.
-In February 2019 Council adopted the goals contained in the Corporate Plan 2017-22, as the Council's Improvement Objectives for 2019-20 in order to comply with the requirements of the Local Government (Wales) Measure 2009.
-The Council's five priorities are:

-13 As part of the requirements of the Well-being of Future Generations (Wales) Act 2015 the Public Service Board (PSB) is focused on improving social, economic, environmental and cultural wellbeing, in accordance with the sustainable development principle.
-Public Service Boards have a planning responsibility to prepare and publish an assessment of local well-being, produce a local well-being plan and report annually on its progress.

-- 14 The Public Service Board has approved four well-being objectives that underpin a clear purpose of "building sustainable and resilient communities"; its objectives are: - Provide children and young people with the best possible start in life - · Respond to the challenges associated with demographic change - Protect and enhance the resilience of our natural environment whilst mitigating and adapting to the impact of climate change - Develop opportunities for communities and businesses to be part of an economically thriving and well-connected county. - 15 An update on the emerging actions being developed to deliver the objectives contained in Monmouthshire's Well-being Plan was signed off by the PSB in April 2018.
-The PSB published its first annual report reviewing progress in 2018/19, in July 2019.
+- 12 The key elements of the Council's governance arrangements are set out in its Corporate Plan 2017-2022, "A Monmouthshire that works for everyone" which was approved by Council in February 2018.
+A mid term refresh was presented to Council in March 2020. - As part of the requirements of the Well-being of Future Generations (Wales) Act 2015 the Public Service Board (PSB) is focused on improving social, economic, environmental and cultural wellbeing, in accordance with the sustainable development principle.
+Public Service Boards have a planning responsibility to prepare and publish an assessment of local well-being, produce a local well-being plan and report annually on its progress. - 14 The Public Service Board has approved four well-being objectives that underpin a clear purpose of "building sustainable and resilient communities". - An update on the emerging actions being developed to deliver the objectives contained in Monmouthshire's Well-being Plan was signed off by the PSB in April 2018.
+The Public Services Board Committee was renamed the Public Services Committee in March 2020 in order to scrutinise wider public service provision and where powers allow, to provide greater accountability of services delivered in collaboration or by external partners. - 16 The PSB presented its annual report 2019/20, in July 2020 to the Public Services Committee.